wordplay-workshop/wordplay-workshop.github.io/cfp.markdown

 ### Main Track

-We welcome original research papers ranging between **4-8** pages in length (not including references or supplementary materials), formatted according to [the ACL style](https://acl-org.github.io/ACLPUB/formatting.html).
+We welcome original research papers ranging between **4-8** pages in length (and unlimited pages for references and supplementary materials), formatted according to [the ACL style](https://acl-org.github.io/ACLPUB/formatting.html).
 Submissions should be in **.pdf** format.
 Since the review process is **double-blind**, all papers should be appropriately anonymised.

 Authors have the option of including supplementary manuscript containing further details of their work into **the same .pdf file**.
 It is entirely up to the reviewers to decide whether they wish to consult this additional material.
 Authors are strongly encouraged to make data and code publicly available whenever possible.
 The accepted papers will be posted on the workshop website and will not appear in the EMNLP proceedings.